 A global transformation is needed to focus on supply chain traceability, transparency about sustainable sourcing and production, waste recovery throughout the product lifecycle, and keeping materials in use longer.
 Exploring and developing reclaim and reuse business models will be a vital part of the story as businesses need to design and deliver products fit for circularity.

 The greater the value that’s locked into a product, the greater the potential for developing a circular business model around it.
 Factors, like product regulations and markets for used products or industrial waste, also determine how much value businesses can extract from circular models.
 Producers need to be connected to predictable and traceable sources of secondary materials, and waste managers to the insights that support infrastructure investment in the right places.

 Establish regenerative principles for your business

-To achieve faster progress towards sustainability, business needs to not only do less bad, but do more good.
+To achieve faster progress toward sustainability, businesses need to not only do less bad, but do more good.
 According to the Ellen Macarthur Foundation, a leading advocate of circular economy approaches, companies should regenerate nature through their actions.